chris-ramon/thesis-graphql-go/Thesis.md

 ### Social Justification
 The study has social impact due to the artifacts produced are open-source therefore the benefits for the end-users of the research.

 ---

+## Objectives

+### General Objective
+- To implement a GraphQL execution engine in the Go programming language, and to validate its compatibility with the canonical JavaScript reference implementation (`graphql-js`).

+### Specific Objectives
+- To analyze the historical and technical context surrounding the emergence of GraphQL and its adoption within the Go programming ecosystem.
+- To evaluate the current state of existing GraphQL implementations in Go, including their design goals, maturity, and adoption.
+- To document the open-source development process of the `graphql-go/graphql` library, including its architecture, version control practices, and alignment with the GraphQL Specification.
+- To design and implement a compatibility validation library (`graphql-go/compatibility-standard-definitions`) to ensure structural and behavioral conformance with `graphql-js`.
+- To validate compatibility through empirical testing involving schema introspection, type system comparison, and runtime query execution.

+---